Claratxy/Claratxy/README.md

 # Hi, I'm Clara!👋

-A Passionate 2nd Year Computer Science student with a strong interest in software development, cloud computing and UI/UX engineering.
-Experience in project completion and proficient in JavaScript, Python, C++, HTML and CSS.
+A Passionate 3nd Year Computer Science student with a strong interest in software development, cloud computing and UI/UX engineering.
+Experience in project completion and proficient in JavaScript, Python, C++ and SQL.
 Effective problem solver with excellent communication skills.

-- 💡 Currently Studying Bachelors of Computer Science (Year 2) in Singapore.
+- 💡 Currently Studying Bachelors of Computer Science (Year 3) in Singapore.
 - 🌱 Currently learning about Object Oriented Programming with C++, Python Programming with Data and others.
 - 👀 Looking for help with open source projects and internships.
 - 💼 Interested in Software Engineering, Front-end Engineering, Cloud computing and UI/UX Engineering.